jhoneill/jhoneill.github.io/_posts/2022-03-05-NumberFormats.md

 ```

 This is the form used in unix commands like chmod.
-No discussion of Octal would be complete without a nod to the joke about programmers muddling up Christmas day and Halloween:
+No discussion of octal would be complete without a nod to the joke about programmers muddling up Christmas day and Halloween:

 ```powershell-interactive
     ps> $x = 25 ; "Dec $x = Oct $([convert]::ToString($x,8))"